DSA2018: Global inequalities

 - Sudhir Rajan (IIT Madras ) email

-This British Academy research based panel has 4 sessions: 1.
-From unequal cities to inclusive and smart development; 2.
-Space, pace, publicness, and the city of tomorrow; 3.
-From right to the city to cities for all; and 4.
-Local North and Global South: cities in Brexit and the Northern Powerhouse.
+This British Academy research based panel has 2 sessions: 1.
+From unequal cities to inclusive and smart cities including spatial justice; 2.
+From a right to the city to just cities for all.

 This panel is a result of three years of research supported by the British Academy on Inclusive, smart and sustainable cities.
 This panel has a set of four connected sessions.

-Session 3: From right to the city to cities for all: making the citizens count
+Session 2: From a right to the city to cities for all: making the citizens count

-will focus on the meaning of a right to the city (drawing on Lefebvre and Harvey), the challenges of creating and delivering a right to the city, and achieving the transformations essential to realise a city that really works for all.
+will focus on the meaning of a right to the city (drawing on Lefebvre and Harvey), the challenges of creating and delivering a just city that really works for all including those 'citizens without the city' as Appadurai reminded us of people living in urban slums or those living in peri-urban communities or the elderly people living in a city that prioritises economic productivity above everything else.

 This panel is closed to new paper proposals.